rolling-scopes-school/tasks/devops/modules/4_monitoring-configuration/task_7.md

 4. **Verify Alerts**
    - Simulate CPU and memory stress on a Kubernetes node using tools like `stress` or `sysbench`.

+### **Additional Tasks💫**
+   - Alert Rules, Contact Points, and SMTP settings are configured using YAML files or other code-based methods.
+   - Document the process of installation and configuration of monitoring tools.

 ## Submission
 - Create a `task_7` branch from `main` in your repository.
 - Provide a README file documenting the Monitoring tools deployment and configuration. **Note:** Ensure that all personal data, such as email addresses and SMTP credentials, are hidden in screenshots, code and documentation.